UinJack/Affine/README.md

 ## Why

-When some online map too same but still has position difference, we could use this method find transform parameters, and we could get where is different,I know every PC software could do this, but website more convenient, when we couldn't update online map, however we could update points.
+When some online map too same but still has position difference, we could use this method find transform parameters, and we could get where is different, I know every PC software could do this, but website more convenient, when we couldn't update online map, however we could update points.

 ## License